Photo by Elisa Ventur on Unsplash

 Prior to the pandemic in a strong economy, the unemployment rate plummeted to 3.5 percent.
 But you’re facing a whole new ballgame.

-There are more than 9 million open jobs and help-wanted signs are everywhere.
-Hiring simply cannot stay abreast of the demand for workers.
+There are more than 8 million open jobs and help-wanted signs are seemingly everywhere.
+In many sectors, hiring simply cannot stay abreast of the demand for workers even though the unemployment rate is 4.1 percent.

 So, it’s important for employers to recruit and demonstrate a commit to better engage their employees.